nhrap-dev/USGS-XML-Grid-to-Shapefile/README.md

 gdf = xml_grid_to_shapefile(xml_grid, output_directory)
 ```

+3. Run the script

-3. If you have hazpy installed, double click on run-with-hazpy.py
+- If you have hazpy installed, double click on run-with-hazpy.py
-4. If you do **not** have hazpy installed, you will need to open a terminal, activate a python virtual environment that contains the package dependecies, then run xml-grid-to-shapefile.py
+- If you do not have hazpy installed, you will need to open a terminal, activate a python virtual environment that contains the package dependecies, then run xml-grid-to-shapefile.py